lorenuars19/makefile-src-updater/README.md

 # makefile-scrs-updater
 You are a 42 network student and you are tired of typing your srcs manually ?
 This script will do it for you
 # Usage
-1. Copy the script into a folder containing a Makefile
+1. Copy the script into a folder containing a Makefile with a line containing
 2. run the script (it is interactive)
 # Warning
 **DO NOT REMOVE THE BACKUP FILE UNLESS YOU ARE SURE THAT YOU DON'T NEED IT ANYMORE, THIS SCRIPT *REPLACES* THE CONTENT OF YOUR FILE**<br>